Agree to Try

 Even though the GROWS Method® is designed for the whole organization, that doesn’t mean you want to start with the whole organization all at once.
 That’s a guaranteed path to failure.
 In keeping with OneThingAtATime, chose one specific starting point.

-A small, pilot team is a great way to start, and honors the SmallBitesAlways Practice.
+A small, pilot team is a great way to start, and honors the SmallBitesAlways habit.
 You want that team’s leadership to be on board with the change, as far up as you can go; the higher the better.

 You need a thin thread of agreement, right up the management chain.
 Just like the TracerBullets approach to thin, vertical slices of code, this forms a sort of management “tracer bullet.”